Venthe/gitea-helm-chart/README.md

 <summary>To 6.0.0</summary>

-#### Different volume mounts for init-containers and runtime container
+### Different volume mounts for init-containers and runtime container <!-- omit from toc -->

 **The `extraVolumeMounts` is deprecated** in favor of `extraInitVolumeMounts` and `extraContainerVolumeMounts`.
 You can now have different mounts for the initialization phase and Gitea runtime.